Nebula-Block-Data/docs/Serverless_Endpoints/Image_Generation.md

 ```

 > **NOTE:** You'll need to use an image b64 decoder to view the result.
 Just pass in the b64_json value to the decoder of your choice.

-To specify the desired model, use this mapping for the `model_name`:
-- StableDiffusion XL 1.0: `stabilityai/stable-diffusion-xl-base-1.0`
-- Flux.1 schnell: `black-forest-labs/FLUX.1-schnell`

 Feel free to explore refer to the [API Reference](../API_Reference/Serverless_Endpoints/Generate_Images.md) for more details.